 Tenderers must provide details of their pricing model (e.g. basis for prices, pricing packages, discounts, etc) and any options available.

 Any add-on or complementary products should be listed and pricing information provided.

+Tenderers must clearly state the mechanism by which pricing will be adjusted as user numbers, devices or service volumes increase over the Term (e.g. per-user, per-device, or tiered pricing), based on the volumes set out in Section 0.6.
+Any such mechanism must be transparent, predictable and consistent with the Pricing Schedule (Appendix 2).

 Additional Services